Lanark: Lanimers

-This historic background forms the basis for the Lanark Lanimers, which take place each year for one week in June.
+This historic background forms the basis for the Lanark Lanimers, which are celebrated each year for one week in June.
 Local primary schoolchildren elect a Lanimers queen and court; and a Lord Cornet is chosen from local businessmen.
 On the Monday night the Perambulation of the Marches takes place, when townspeople turn out to walk around half the town boundary, following the Lord Cornets past and present as they inspect the border-stones.
 Traditionally, the townspeople carry "birks" (Scots for "sticks of birch"), which are small branches of birch trees cut from the woods at the Glenburnie estate.
 This tradition was started in 1948 by Joseph Doolan, whose family owned the land.
 The other half of the boundary is inspected on the Wednesday night, again led by the Lord Cornet accompanied by many local riders who participate in the Riding of the Marches, locally referred to as the Rideout.
 On the Thursday morning, schools and other organisations parade before the Lanimer Queen in themed dress, accompanied by pipe bands.
 The best Lanimer Lorries win prizes, and after the parade the crowning of the Queen takes place on a temporary stand erected in front of St Nicholas' Church, under the statue of William Wallace.
 The Queen holds a reception party in the town's Memorial Hall on the Friday night, where children perform songs and dances.

 Notable people

-William Wallace is one of the most notable people in Lanark's history.
+William Wallace is considered one of the most notable people in Lanark's history.
 A key leader in the Scottish Wars of Independence, he is known to have first "drawn his sword to free his native land" at Lanark in 1297, killing the English sheriff Haselrig.
 An 8-foot statue of Wallace sits on St Nicholas Church at the town cross dating back to 1817 which was sculpted by Carluke-born Robert Forrest.